The Third Punic War

 Meanwhile, friends of the Romans in Africa had been hassling Carthage, which was not allowed to fight back.
 The Carthaginians asked Rome to help, but Rome refused.
 Finally, in 146 BC, although it was hopeless, the Carthaginians decided they had to fight back anyway.
 When the Romans heard about this they were very angry.
 One of the older Senators, Cato, who was old enough to remember the Second Punic War, insisted that "Carthage must be destroyed." (in Latin, Carthago delendum est).
 The Romans marched on Carthage, wrecked the city, and forced all the people to move away.
 (You may have heard a story that the Romans plowed the city under with salt so no-one could live there, but this is a story that was only told recently, and not by the Romans or the Carthaginians).

 The Ancient Roman World, by Ronald Mellor (2004).
-Straight political history, for middle schoolers.
+Straight political history, for teens.

 Classical Rome, by John Clare (1993).
-For kids, the whole political history from beginning to end.
+Easy reading, the whole political history from beginning to end.

 The Romans: From Village to Empire, by Mary Boatwright, Daniel Gargola, and Richard Talbert (2004).
 Okay, it's a little dry, but it is up to date and has all the facts you could want.

 Carthage, by Peter Huby (2003).
 A novel about the destruction of Carthage.
-Probably too violent for kids.
+Probably too violent for some.